mitrefccace/hashconfig/README.md

 custom values, and outputs a configuration file called config_new.json.
 * updateconfig.js is an additional file that can be used for making small changes to the config_new.json file.
+* gui is a subdirectory that contains a HashConfig GUI.

 ## Instructions for Use
 1. Open the appropriate local directory in the command prompt.